elledaniels/Minima-tutorials/tutorials/basic/4-Create_token-tutorial-2.md

   The Splitter function uses transactions internally, that means that the change back have to be managed by yourself instead of when you use "send" command, it does all this automatically for you.
    - **Coind ID ** this field identify which coin of all you coins you have (minimal unit) are you going to use to split in smaller units.
    How can we know the minimal units of coins we have as the command "balance" only shows the sum of them?
-    - The solution, a new minima command: ` coins relevant:true ` , a minima node keeps track of all coins, tokens or scripts related to your node, so this command shows precisely that, all coins you have and their wallet addresses and more info, but we are only interested in three fields ("coinid, amount and tokenid "), in our case, the goal is to split 1 minima into smaller units, so we need to focus on find a coinid which amount is 1 or bigger and his tokenid is 0x00(means is a Minima token).
+    - The solution, a new minima command: ` coins relevant:true ` , a minima node keeps track of all coins, tokens or scripts related to your node, so this command shows precisely that, all coins you have and their wallet addresses and more info, but we are only interested in four fields **("coinid, amount,tokenid and address")**, in our case, the goal is to split 1 minima into smaller units, so we need to focus on find a coinid which amount is 1 or bigger and his tokenid is 0x00(means is a Minima token).
-    So after executing the command if we look for the output we can find somthing like the following output, we are going to choose the second one as the first one only have "0.33" minimas and we need more, so the second one has "91.815999" minimas.
+    So after executing the command if we look for the output we can find something like the following output, we are going to choose the second one as the first one only have "0.33" minimas and we need more, so the second one has "91.815999" minimas.
     So thats it, we need the **coinid** and the **amount**(It will be used to calculate the change back internally) and the **address** (Later will be the origin field)
     **coinid: 0x59AE319984F247716E7D10F4AD981D95BEECC7BE536667F9B2BE7B3E8DA583C4**
 ```